quire-io/guide/_docs/tasklist-12-filter-sort.md

 ![saved filter list]({{ site.url }}{{ site.baseurl }}/assets/images/filter-sort/saved_filter_list.png)

-## Sort your tasks
+## Group your tasks
-You can sort your tasks by the options below.
+You can group your tasks by the options below:

 - Priority
 - Assignee
 - Status
+- Tag
 - Date
 - Due Per Week
 - Due Per Day
 - Start Per Week
-- Create Per Week (Can not add or move tasks in this mode.)
+- Create Per Week (You can not add or move tasks in this mode.)
-- Update Per Week (Can not add or move tasks in this mode.)
+- Update Per Week (You can not add or move tasks in this mode.)
-- Complete Per Week (Only appears when in All Tasks.
-Can not add or move tasks in this mode.)
+- Complete Per Week (This only appears when in All Tasks.
+You can not add or move tasks in this mode.)

-- Name (Can not move tasks in this mode.)
+**Note:** The task order will follow the orignial task list structure (how you have listed the task before applying any filters).
+You can later sort the tasks by Date, Name, Priority, and Status.
+{: .notice--warning}

-#### Sort with two options
+#### Group with two options
-You could sort your tasks up to two different options.
+You could group your tasks up to two different options.
 Click on the **+** icon beside an option and choose what option you would like to add.

 ![sort with two options]({{ site.url }}{{ site.baseurl }}/assets/images/filter-sort/sort_two_options.png)

-#### Right-click to sort tasks quickly
+#### Right-click to group tasks quickly
-You could right-click on an option to sort your tasks without going to the filter bar.
+You could right-click on an option to group your tasks without going to the filter bar.

 ![right-click to sort]({{ site.url }}{{ site.baseurl }}/assets/images/filter-sort/right_click_sort.png)

+## Sort your tasks
+You can sort your tasks by the options below:

+- Date
+- Name
+- Priority
+- Status

 ## Filter your tasks
-You can filter your tasks by the options below.
+You can filter your tasks by the options below:

 - Priority
 - Tags
 - Board